rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

         {
 ```
 <br>
-Now that we are done with the clients side prediction.
+Now that we are done with the client's side prediction.
 We now need to make the server actually do something with this info.
 This is basically where we are at right now, the local client has prediction for himself but the server and other players do not acknowledge any of it.
-You will also notice that the player stutters when trying to move left to right quickly.
-Using my tool (https://boskodeveloper.github.io) we can visualise this. <br> <br>
+You will also notice that the player stutters when trying to move from left to right quickly.
+Using my tool (https://boskodeveloper.github.io) we can visualize this. <br> <br>

 ![Spawning Players](images/predictionV2.gif?raw=true)